 So if you see a white car with a dog in the back, or what appears to be a homeless lady skulking under the bushes or shoving something up in a tree; don’t call the law.
 It’s just #Caliberandme

 I am very sad to report that my boy passed over the Rainbow Bridge in September, 2017.
 He left me way too soon.
-Miss You Caliber.
+Miss You Caliber my love.
 I am Lucky however to have #HisKids; Harley and Jameson to carry on his Legacy.